calabiyau19/calabiyau19.github.io/_posts/2025-11-29-pipewire-and-easyeffects-install.md

 ---
 layout: post
-title: "Pipewire and EasyEffects Installation"
+title: "Pipewire and EasyEffects Laptop Sound Utility Installation"
 draft: false
 date: 2025-11-29
 description: "Updated my Linux Mint 22.2 laptop to use pipewire instead of pulse audio that I've been using for almost a year due to original sound issues with the laptop.
 This document also details the installation and setup of a program called Easy Effects which is a sound program add-on to be able to fine-tune the sound coming from your speakers in my case laptop speakers."